 In terms of tone, the film is a marked departure from the bittersweet, emotional Christmas stories the retailer has released in previous years.
 How did it come about?
 "The last few months were mainly characterized by negative news: for example, the tense economic situation, the energy crisis and, last but not least, the war in Ukraine.
 That's why we at Migros wanted to bring a little more lightness back into the Christmas season this year," says Michel Noverraz, Senior Project Manager Campaigning at Migros, explaining the background.

 Walking loaves of bread, yellow-green monsters and conjured-up brains: Weren't they afraid of overwhelming people with so much childlike fantasy?
-"We quickly came to the conclusion that we would only do justice to the idea if we remained consistent and implemented the story exactly as it was told by the children," says Lorenz Clormann, Executive Creative Director at Wirz.
+"We quickly came to the conclusion that we could only do justice to the idea if we remained consistent and implemented the story exactly as it was told by the children," says Lorenz Clormann, Executive Creative Director at Wirz.

 What becomes immediately clear with all the crazy ideas: Those who let themselves be enchanted and inspired by children experience a feast full of wonder.
 "We're proud to have worked with the children to create a light-footed, caper-turning ode to the imagination that doesn't try to press the tear gland, but inspires us not to always take everything so seriously," adds Wirz Creative Director Jan Kempter.
 And what do the children say about their film?
 "I think it's good," four-year-old Flavio, inventor of the running bread, is quoted as saying.